AgentHitmanFaris/NCScoreBeta/DAILY_CHECKUP.md

 - Updated app version to 1.5.2 and documented changes in `CHANGELOG_FOR_DEV.md`.
 - **Correction**: Reverted YouTube Base URL to `https` to fix Error 152-4.
 - **Enhancement**: Implemented robust YouTube `<iframe>` construction with `si` parameter and strict `referrerpolicy` to ensure playback reliability.
+- **Refinement**: Added safety check to `extractVideoId` to handle and strip existing query parameters from input URLs.

 ---